gsrit/ansible-labs/README.md

 # 2. shell
-We can run the commands on ad-hoc as well as using the module inside the playbook
+We can run the commands on `ad-hoc` as well as using the module inside the `playbook`

-## Running the mudule using ad-hoc command
+## Example of shell Command using an `ad-hoc` method

 Ansible shell module can run a single command on a remote host.
 To do this, a one-line command on your Ansible controller will work.
 For example, let’s run a simple command on a remote host to print the PATH environment variable‘s value on a remote machine.